giantrocketship/grs-standards/sections/dates.md

 ### Convert on Output Only

-Never store user timezone in the database.
-Always convert when displaying:
+Do not store user timezone in datetime columns; convert only when displaying:

 ```php
 // In a model or transformer